EPCCed/eidf-docs/CONTRIBUTING.md

 1. Identify Contribution - look at open issues, review existing documentation, look for gaps in documentation.
 1. Fork the documentation repository on GitHub and clone the fork to your local system.
 See [Fork a GitHub Repository](https://help.github.com/articles/fork-a-repo/).
 1. Make Edits and Additions to local copy.
-See below for setting up an editting environment.
+See below for setting up an editing environment.
 1. Proof read and run pre-commit tests on local copy.
 1. Update your forked repository on Github.
 1. Create a Pull Request to merge your changes to the main documentation repository.
 Where possible you can assign this to a member of the EIDF Service team for review and merging, do not merge your own pull requests.
 See [Open a Pull Request](https://help.github.com/articles/using-pull-requests/).

-## Setting up an editting environment
+## Setting up an editing environment

 ### Requirements